Imrglop/PlatinumBDS/README.md

 ### Basic Anti Cheat

-coming soon
+**Anti Spawn Experience Orb** (anti-spawn-experience-orb) Whether BDS will now block requests to spawn an experience orb on their location, found in cheat clients.

 ## License

-MIT License (Some source files, like libraries such as MinHook are not under this.)
+MIT License (Some source files, like libraries such as [MinHook](https://github.com/TsudaKageyu/minhook) are not protected by this license)